 Option 5: Pre-booked Transfer Athens to Killini then ferry

 A pre-booked transfer will be somewhat more expensive than catching the bus from Athens to Killini or driving.
-However, if you’re looking to make the journey fast and you don’t want to hire a car, this is the best option for you.
+However, if you’re looking to make the journey fast and don’t want to hire a car, this is the best option.

 Travelling Between Athens And Kefalonia With Kids